 The safety and security of DIS students is a top priority at DIS.
 All reasonable actions will be taken to manage risk to DIS students and respond to emergencies.
-The below summarizes the DIS emergency response and contingency plan.
+The information below summarizes the DIS emergency response and contingency plan.

 1. Contact with Authorities